 An advanced course for the senior performance emphasis student comprising a range of separate skills classes including: Acting-Synthesis & The Profession, Advanced Jazz Dance, and Vocal Performance VI.
-Crew responsibilities are also a graded component of this course.
 Lab fee.

 THR 403 Advanced Jazz I (H)

 This course is designed to develop the advanced jazz dancer through the study of complex dynamic, styles and combinations.
 Emphasis is placed on techniques and the importance of rhythms, special awareness and projection as means of creating variety in dance.
 Musical theatre history and repertory is introduced.